I wanted to show you the new tissue paper suncatcher we made in the decorative wood frame.

 - Tissue paper stained glass (with liquid starch on wax paper)

-- Tissue paper stained glass inspired by Frank Lloyd Wright
+- Stained glass inspired by Frank Lloyd Wright

 - Tissue paper stained glass on the window